 - Do not hit back or ask someone else to hit for you.
 If you have a problem, ask a teacher to help you to sort this out. - Tell a member of staff or tell a peer counsellor.
 Especially if the other person says they will do worse things if you tell. - If the other person bullies you again, tell your teacher or a member of the Senior Student Leadership Team or your parents/carers.
-Adults can stop bullies but only if you tell them about it. - Go to the 'Anti-Bully' website http://www.anti-bullyingalliance.org.uk/advice/ - > Ask for a peer mentor or anti-bullying ambassador form the Student Council.
+Adults can stop bullies but only if you tell them about it. - Go to the 'Anti-Bully' website: Anti-Bullying Alliance - Ask for a peer mentor or peer counsellor.